Different Types of Houses in India you should know about

 9. Row House

-Row houses are medium-sized homes attached in a row, sharing walls between them but having their entrances.
+Row houses are medium-sized homes attached in a row, sharing walls between them but having their own entrances.
 These houses are efficient use of space in densely populated areas and offer more privacy than apartments without the extensive maintenance of a detached house.
 Row houses represent a colonial-era housing style that continues to be popular in many Indian cities.
 These homes are connected in a row but have individual entrances and are architecturally uniform.
 This configuration utilizes space efficiently while allowing for individual ownership and privacy, making it a desirable option for many urban families.

 10. Cottage